-Mr. Flesher’s practice focuses on the representation of management in employment-related litigation before state and federal courts, including class and collective actions.
-Mr. Flesher also represents employers before the various federal and state agencies charged with the enforcement of employment and labor laws.
-He has represented clients in numerous wage-and-hour cases and numerous cases alleging discrimination and harassment on the basis of race, sex, age, disability, and military membership.
-In addition to his litigation practice, Mr. Flesher counsels employers on a broad range of labor and employment matters, particularly with respect to wage and hour issues.
+Before joining the firm’s Knowledge Management Department, Mr. Flesher’s practice focused on the representation of management in employment-related litigation before state and federal courts, including class and collective actions.
+He has represented clients in numerous wage-and-hour cases and cases alleging discrimination and harassment on the basis of race, sex, age, disability, and military membership.
+In addition to his litigation practice, Mr. Flesher counseled employers on a broad range of labor and employment matters, particularly with respect to wage and hour issues.

 Mr. Flesher received his J.D. from the Marshall-Wythe School of Law at the College of William and Mary in 2007.
 While attending William and Mary, Mr. Flesher served as editor-in-chief of the William and Mary Journal of Women and the Law and competed on both the moot court and mock trial teams.